bpeebles/dotvim/README.rst

 License
 -------

-This file, vimrc, and the contents of the ``ftdect`` directory are my original work and are released under the unlicense_.
+This file, vimrc, and the contents of the ``ftdetect`` directory are my original work and are released under the unlicense_.
 See the file UNLICENSE for the full license.
 Other files in this repository are the copyright of their original creators.